 Retirees often seek a year-round warm climate where they can forget about snow.
-Both Arizona and Nevada offer a favorable climate that appeals to Baby Boomers.
+Both Arizona and Nevada offer a favorable climate that appeals to active adults.
 Arizona and Southern Nevada have similar climates with desert to semi-arid weather and low humidity.
 Retirees love that both states get an abundant amount of sunshine each year.
 Nevada has a diverse geographic area from the dry Mojave Desert to the mountain valleys of the Sierra Nevada, giving retirees options for a change of scenery and weather.

 Typically, most days are dry and sunny while nights are cool in both states.
 Nevada is the driest state in the U.S. and the weather up north gets fairly cold during the winter months while parts of the southern state experience short and mild winters.
 With both states having dry climates, Arizona and Nevada are perfect places to retire if you suffer from allergies or asthma.